OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

   shims may automatically instantiate clock-crossing FIFOs.
 The shims may also insert registers to relax timing.
 Clock management and register insertion are controlled by parameters in an AFU's JSON file.
-See the add-extra-timing-reg-stages and clock module-arguments parameters, described in [README\_AFU](README_AFU.md) in this directory.
+See the add-extra-timing-reg-stages and clock module-ports parameters, described in [README\_AFU](README_AFU.md) in this directory.
 When not defined or NULL, no shim is instantiated.